-A stunning new 11,700 sqft library opened to the public on June 12, 2021.
-A hub for community activity, the new Library features a large meeting room, an expanded children's wing, study and reading rooms, an outdoor deck, a fireplace, and teen space.
+The previous temporary facility has been replaced with a stunning new 11,700 sf library.
+The new branch opened to the public in June and is already quite busy.
+A hub for community activity, the new library features a large meeting room, expanded children's wing, study and reading rooms, outdoor deck, fireplace and teen space.
+An energy efficient design makes this one of the greenest buildings in the Library system.
+The new library opened June 12, 2021.